Humble & Fred: Humble returns to CFNY, 'The Edge' years (1992–2001)

 With a group of interns like Danger Boy (Jason Barr) and Chicken Shawarma (Jeff Domet), both of whom would get regular on-air opportunities via promotional stunts, as well as the show's third voice Mary Ellen Beninger, who read news and traffic reports in addition to occasionally bantering with the guys, the morning zoo show was steadily gaining listeners among the 18 to 34 year old demographic.
 Humble & Fred producer Dan Duran, by now a fairly established Toronto radio and television personality, also frequently got on the microphone, adding to the show's popularity.
 Comedian Pete Cugno, also known as Scary Pete, was also associated with the show, recording comedic commentaries and satirical songs.
 At the time of his late 1992 return to CFNY, Glassman had already been part of The Dini Petty Show, a nationally broadcast daytime television program in Canada on CTV, making weekly appearances every Thursday in a comedically framed 5-8 minute segment titled 'Professional Husband'.
 The two shows, owned by different companies and aimed at completely different audience demographics, had no direct cross-promotion, but shared some of the staff including Humble & Fred producer Dan Duran, who simultaneously worked as the announcer on Dini.
 Furthermore, Glassman's Dini segments often contained mentions of the Humble & Fred radio show, including an entire segment on it in addition to featuring occasional un-credited appearances by Patterson.
 The weekly segment eventually ended in 1995.

 In 1994, Duran left Humble & Fred after being promoted to co-host on Dini.
 Danger Boy (Jason Barr) took over the producing duties.
 Throughout the same year, Maclean-Hunter, the corporate conglomerate that owned CFNY, was in the process of being acquired by another large corporate entity, Rogers Communications.
 After being announced in late March 1994, the sale wasn't approved until December, with the Canadian Radio-television and Telecommunications Commission (CRTC) ordering Rogers, in accordance with Canadian media concentration laws, to sell off some of its newly acquired individual assets, including CFNY, to its competitor Shaw Communications.
 The station thus got its fourth corporate owner in just five years.

 By fall 1995, Humble & Fred became the number one morning show in Toronto among the 18-to-34-year-olds with both males and females; however, on a suggestion from program director Meyers, they chose to ignore this information on air in order to continue with the popular "number 1 in '97" bit.
 In terms of total listeners, the market was dominated by Don & Erin on CHFI-FM.
-With his public profile increased, Humble began getting television offers that led to the performer joining Ed's Night Party, a weekly late-night comedy talk show that aired on Citytv, which he did in parallel with his daily radio morning show duties; however, his involvement with the program ended amid acrimony with its creator and star Steven Kerzner after only a season.
+With his public profile increased, Humble began getting television offers that led to the performer joining Ed's Night Party, a weekly late-night comedy talk show that aired on Citytv, which he did in parallel with his daily radio morning show duties; however, his involvement with the program ended after only a season amid acrimony of feuding with its creator and star Steven Kerzner.